CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 	mvn clean install -P Direct

-This command also interacts with other profiles, for example to build CONNECT with Direct, Patient Discovery, Query for Documents, and Document Retrieve, on Websphere, execute:
+This command also interacts with other profiles, for example to build CONNECT with Direct, Patient Discovery, Query for Documents, and Document Retrieve, on WebSphere, execute:

 	mvn clean install -P Direct,PD,DQ,RD,was

 ###Deploying CONNECT from a Direct perspective

-When running `ant install` to create a local glassfish instance, only the default domain "direct.example.org" is configured in the agent settings by default.
+When running `ant install` to create a local Glassfish instance, only the default domain "direct.example.org" is configured in the agent settings by default.
 To deploy CONNECT to other application servers, the same instructions apply with or without the Direct feature enabled with one exception.
 Updates to configurations outlined in the below sections of this README.md will need to be completed before deploying the application.

 ####Configuring the SMTP Agent settings
 Agent configuration consists of setting the runtime parameters for security and trust agents.
 As part of CONNECT 4.4, configuration of SMTP Agent Settings are no longer supported through the smtp.agent.config.xml configuration file.
 All the Config agent settings are stored in the ConfigDB database and are configured through the CONNECT AdminGUI.
 The CONNECT AdminGUI allows system users to configure the following entities which are used by the Direct code integrated with the CONNECT Gateway Direct HISP: